 For decades, the lifeblood of American radio—fictional programming—was rendered archaic by the emergence of television.
-Now podcasting has injected new vitality into the genre with powerful writing and performance of audio fiction.
-Podcasts such as Video Palace and Homecoming have brought new generations of listeners to a sector mostly associated with vintage programming.
-The Unexplainable Disappearance of Mars Patel won a Peabody Award; award-winning actors like Laurence Fishburne (Bronzeville) and Rami Malek (Blackout) have produced podcasts as passion projects; and Radio Drama Revival provides a regular showcase for innovative storytellers who are experimenting with audio fiction.
+Now podcasting has injected new vitality into the genre with powerful writing and performances, creating a testing ground for new programming concepts, as demonstrated by the small screen success of Homecoming, Lore, and Limetown.
+The Unexpected Disappearance of Mars Patel won a Peabody Award; award-winning actors such as Lawrence Fishburne (Bronzeville) and Rami Malek (Blackout) have produced podcasts as passion projects; and Radio Drama Revival provides a regular showcase for innovative storytellers who are experimenting with audio fiction.

-Building on our 2019 program that explored the rising interest in both listening to and producing podcasts, this two-day event will showcase the emergence of fictional podcasts, the contemporary revival of the radio drama, and a new pipeline of content in the entertainment industry.
-The program will include conversations and workshops with podcast creators, producers, writers, voice actors, and Foley artists, and will culminate in a live staging of an audio drama featuring USC students as actors.
+Building on our 2019 program that explored the rising interest in both listening to and producing podcasts, this two-day event will showcase the rapid revival of the radio drama as a site for original programming and as a new pipeline into the entertainment industry.

 Presented by USC Visions and Voices: The Arts and Humanities Initiative.
 Organized by the USC Annenberg School for Communication and Journalism.